JasonMorris1/cse15l-lab-reports/lab-report-1-week-2.md

 ``` bash
 $ ssh cs15lsp22zz@ieng6.ucsd.edu
 ```
 **When prompted enter you password.
-Your results should look simmilar to this**
+Your results should look similar to this**

 ```
 ⤇ ssh cs15lsp22zz@ieng6.ucsd.edu